 - Conferences of all types.

-- Raves, parties in creepy deserted mansions or forests, satanic rituals, drinking Ayahuasca with the shamans of the Amazon, smoking hashish with travelers in Himalayas etc. (go there at your own risk, but you’ll surely meet some interesting people).
+- Raves, parties in creepy deserted mansions or forests, satanic rituals, drinking Ayahuasca with the shamans of the Amazon, smoking hashish with travelers in the Himalayas etc. (go there at your own risk, but you’ll surely meet some interesting people).

 Now you have tools for a happy introverted living